California State Polytechnic University, Humboldt: History

 In 1987, students and activists founded the optional Graduation Pledge of Social and Environmental Responsibility, with the stated purpose of encouraging graduating students to be mindful of the social and environmental impacts of their employment as they enter the workforce or continue their education.
 Today, over one hundred post-secondary educational institutions worldwide use the pledge in some capacity.

 On April 22, 2024, dozens of pro-Palestinian protesters occupied Siemens Hall as part of a wider movement of occupation protests against the Gaza war.
 Protesters renamed the building to "Intifada Hall" and managed to repel an initial police incursion.
 At some point protesters occupied a second building, Nelson Hall.
 On April 30, a large law enforcement task force stormed both occupied buildings and arrested at least 35 people, bringing the occupation to an end.
+On February 27, 2026, a further group of around 20 pro-Palestinian protesters occupied Nelson Hall after claims that a "public forum" was reduced to a "listening session" with an Associate Vice President of the university.
+The protesters were removed around 1 a.m. the next morning by the Arcata Police.
+As a result, three students were placed on interim suspension and one was later arrested by University Police.

 The Department of Education's Office for Civil Rights announced on March 18, 2025 that Cal Poly Humboldt was one of 44 schools being scrutinized under Title VI at the direction of Secretary Linda McMahon, in relation to a partnership with The Ph.D.
 Project, a nonprofit organization that helps underrepresented individuals earn doctorates and secure business school faculty positions.
 The investigation also included two other public universities in California: Cal State San Bernardino and UC Berkeley.
 In response, a spokesperson for CSU stated that the organization is reviewing the claim and intends to cooperate, but that it does not discriminate and complies with all relevant state and federal laws.